 In these 1:1 Yoga Therapy sessions you will work with Vicky to identify what might be aggravating your symptoms and how you can use Yoga to address imbalances of strength or flexibility or manage emotions that might be exacerbating your pain.

 Yoga encourages us to pay full attention to our body and breath so that every movement and breath is performed with complete consciousness.
-Yoga encourages us to be unreservedly nonjudgemental and entirely accepting of what we observe in our mind or body at anytime.
-This focus of attention and complete acceptance of what ‘is’ creates a quietening of the mind and a sense of calm and peace within us.
-It’s a valuable skill that can be used to aid relaxation and manage stressful situations throughout everyday life.
+Yoga encourages us to be non judgemental and accepting of what we observe n our mind or body at any time.
+This focus on being curious and accepting of what ‘is’ creates a quietening of the mind and a sense of calm and peace within us.
+This state can create a space to acknowledge and process emotions or experiences that might feel ‘stuck’ in our body.
+This practice can be valuable to aid relaxation and manage stressful situations throughout everyday life.
 Yoga is not about performing perfect poses or movements.
 It is about using the postures to help tune into ourselves and develop a deeper understanding of our own mind and body and then using that insight to foster more strength and resilience within ourselves.

 All sessions are individual 1:1 sessions that can take place at your home or a local clinic.
 If you want to create some calm in your life or want to try Yoga and Movement as a way to relax and manage stress, get in touch with Vicky today.